 Tag: data protection (Page 1 of 2)

 It’s not often we get a chance to attend a security breach postmortem — a step-by-step, hack-by-hack, mistake-by-mistake account of what went so horribly wrong.
-The U.S. Commerce Department recently gave us such a chance with their report into all the mistakes Target made, and which could have avoided, in its recent massive data breach.
+The U.S. Commerce Department recently presented their report into all the mistakes Target made, and which could have avoided, in its recent massive data breach.

 The report provides what’s referred to as an “intrusion kill chain” that highlights all the places Target had a chance to spot the breach and stop it.
 But missed.
 For example: